Igor L. Markov: Nonprofit contributions

-In March 2022, Igor Markov, serving as a director of Nova Ukraine, coordinated one of the organization's largest humanitarian aid operations following the Russian invasion of Ukraine.
-Under Markov's leadership, Nova Ukraine partnered with the Ukrainian Student Association at Stanford University and the Ukrainian Association of Washington State to organize the shipment of 32 tons of emergency medical supplies valued at $3.5 million.
+In March 2022, Igor Markov, as a director of Nova Ukraine, oversaw one of the organization's major humanitarian operations in response to the Russian invasion of Ukraine, coordinating with the Ukraine Student Association at Stanford University and the Ukrainian Association of Washington State to send 32 tons of medical supplies valued at $3.5 million.
 The operation culminated in a chartered Airbus A330 flight departing from Seattle–Tacoma International Airport and arriving in Lublin, Poland, on March 29, 2022, where the cargo was subsequently transported to Ministry of Health of Ukraine for further distribution across the country.
 Markov highlighted the use of air cargo flights to reduce delivery times for medical supplies to under two weeks, compared with months via traditional shipping.
-The effort was widely recognized by community leaders and public officials in Washington State and led to the establishment of further transatlantic supply efforts following its success.
+The initiative received attention from community leaders and public officials in Washington State and contributed to subsequent transatlantic supply efforts.

-In October 2023, Igor Markov played a key role in organizing a visit of the All-Ukrainian Council of Churches and Religious Organizations (UCCRO) to the United States.
+In October 2023, Igor Markov was involved in coordinating a visit of the All-Ukrainian Council of Churches and Religious Organizations (UCCRO) to the United States.
 The UCCRO delegation, representing more than 95 percent of Ukraine's religious communities, aimed to raise international awareness about the consequences of Russia's full-scale invasion for religious freedom and civil society in Ukraine.
-The visit was coordinated with the support of Nova Ukraine, with Razom for Ukraine and other Ukrainian-American organizations.
 As part of the delegation's program, religious leaders held meetings with members of the United States Senate, the Department of State, think-tanks, and faith-based organizations.
 The initiative was recognized by the Embassy of Ukraine in the United States as an important demonstration of Ukraine's religious unity and democratic values in the context of war.